 - Did you find this overview to be helpful?

 - The writers of this page have together authored a page that has been read 582,627 times.

 Cake Flour Substitute

-- The fact is that cake flour produces the softest, most tender cakes and cupcakes available.
+- The fact is that cake flour provides the softest, most supple cakes and cupcakes available.

 - Despite my best efforts, I frequently run out of this essential item when I’m in the middle of a recipe testing session.

-- So in a pinch, I create this very quick cake flour alternative.
+- So when I’m in a hurry, I whip up this very simple cake flour alternative.

 - But let’s take a step back for a moment.